Jeunese/jeunese.github.io/docs/ux-writing.md

 General guidance for UX writing includes:

 -  Engage early with Product Design (PD).
--  Set the strategy early in your writing.
 -  Take a user-centred approach.
 -  Keep messages short.
 -  Address the reader directly; avoid referring to "users" or "customers".